andrelucas/akceph-build/README.md

 It's important to know the difference between the build image and the build container.
 The build image is a pre-built set of commands and configuration layers used to save time when starting a container.
-The build image is constructed using a `Dockerfile` and is configued by the `build-container.sh` script.
+The build image is constructed using a `Dockerfile` and is configured by the `build-container.sh` script.
 This is run automatically by `build-ceph.sh` so unless you're working on the build image you don't normally need to run it yourself.